 (2 – 4 vials of 50ml) |

-TO BE ADDED TO THE PUMP PRIME OF THE HEART-LUNG MACHINE A loading dose of 1 – 2 million KIU is administered as a slow intravenous injection or infusion over 20 – 30 minutes after induction of anaesthesia and prior to sternotomy.
-A further 1 – 2 million KIU should be added to the pump prime of the heart-lung machine.
-To avoid physical incompatibility of aprotinin and heparin when adding to the pump prime solution, each agent must be added during recirculation of the pump prime to assure adequate dilution prior to admixture with the other component |
+TO BE ADDED TO THE PUMP PRIME OF THE HEART-LUNG MACHINE To avoid physical incompatibility of aprotinin and heparin when adding to the pump prime solution, each agent must be added during recirculation of the pump prime to assure adequate dilution prior to admixture with the other component |

 One vial of 50ml of aprotinin contains 500,000 KIU

 Aprotinin 10,000 KIU/ml Injection BP.
 Note: It is important that adequate anticoagulation with heparin be maintained during aprotinin therapy.
 Elevations in the partial thromboplastin time (PTT) and Celite-Activated Clotting Time (Celite ACT) are expected in aprotinin-treated patients during surgery, and in the hours after surgery.
-Therefore, the PTT should not be used to maintain adequate anticoagulation with heparin.
-In patients undergoing cardiopulmonary bypass with aprotinin therapy, one of three methods is recommended to maintain adequate anticoagulation: Activated Clotting Time (ACT), Fixed Heparin Dosing, or Heparin Titration (see 4.4 of the SmPC).

 References